benjaminpope/benjaminpope/README.md

 I research extrasolar planets - planets around other stars - and focus on developing and applying new data science approaches for detecting and characterizing them.

-Currently, I'm working on a survey of naked-eye stars in Kepler, K2, and TESS, to search for transiting planets.
-I'm also interested in exoplanet direct imaging, as well as using radio astronomy to study planets' magnetic interactions with their host stars.
+Currently, I'm working on exoplanet direct imaging with JWST Aperture Masking Interferometry; a survey of naked-eye stars in Kepler, K2, and TESS, to search for transiting planets.
+I'm also interested in using radio astronomy to study planets' magnetic interactions with their host stars, and modelling radiocarbon in tree rings as a tracer of ancient solar activity.

 Slides for my talks are available [here](https://benjaminpope.github.io/talks).